rubyDoomsday/rubydoomsday.github.io/work/data_engineering/_posts/2024-04-04-data-convention-over-configuration.md

 Imagine a world where data infrastructure is as malleable as code itself.
 This is precisely what dbt brings to the table.
-With its innovative approach to "data as code," dbt allows data engineers to harness the power of version control, clear data lineage, and a superior experience compared to legacy tools[^1].
+With its innovative approach to "data as code," dbt allows data engineers to harness the power of version control, clear data lineage, and a superior developer experience compared to legacy tools[^1].
 Think of it as unlocking best practices enjoyed by software engineers for years, enabling us to validate, test, and deploy data pipelines with confidence.

-Previous iterations of this infrastructure often have on prem servers running DAG management software to string together multiple SQL queries, python scripts or other commands to orchestrate a workflow in disparate systems.
+Previous iterations of this infrastructure often have on-prem servers running DAG management software to string together multiple SQL queries, python scripts, or other commands to orchestrate a workflow in disparate systems.
 Large enterprise companies might have outsourced this function to proprietary products.
-DBT is at the forefront of a handful of tools that provide a framework using scalar languages and opensource APIs to encapsulate, share but also test and deploy these same workflows within a single framework.
+DBT is at the forefront of a handful of tools that provide a framework using scalar languages and open-source APIs to encapsulate, share but also test and deploy these same workflows within a single framework.
 This new landscape might look something like the following diagram:

 [![systems interoperability](/assets/img/work/systems-interoperability.png)](/assets/img/work/systems-interoperability.png)

-Although we are focusing on dbt in this article, this diagram depicts a system architecture leveraging many of my favorite tools.
-Namely, Fivetran provides API integration at the touch of a button with low and no code solutions for integrating with data sources, manageing those connections as well as workflows.
-Also depicted here is Snowflake's data warehouse.
-A cloud native managed storage solution that not only is administrated with vanilla SQL but also isolates compute resources in a plug an play fashion.
-DBT is just one tool in the arsenal but is the focus of our attention in this article.
+This article focuses on dbt however, this system architecture highlights some of my favorite tools.
+Two worth calling out before we move on are:
+- [Fivetran](https://www.fivetran.com/) provides low and no-code solutions for integrating with data sources and managing those connections and workflows.
+- [Snowflake](https://www.snowflake.com/en/) is a cloud-native managed storage solution administrated with vanilla SQL.

 ### CoC In Data Warehousing